ET - Engineering Technology (ET)

 This course explores the principles of compressible and incompressible fluid statics and dynamics as applied to hydraulic and pneumatic pumps, motors, transmissions and controls.
 Includes laboratory experience.
 Prerequisites: MA 121 or MA 125, PH 241, Concurrent MA 122.
 (Spring)

-ET 350.
-Robotics and Automated Manufacturing.
+ET 350CH.
+Robotics and Automated Manufacturing - China Onsite.
 (4 Credits)

 This course provides a basic understanding of robotics, automated manufacturing equipment, computer integrated manufacturing systems, and the use of industrial robots.
 Computer programming background recommended.
 Three class periods; one two-hour laboratory per week.
 Prerequisites: ET 210, ET 220 and ET 320.
 Prerequisite or Corequisite: CS 155.